 There are any number of reasons to want to wire a Marx motor without a reverse unit.
 Maybe you want to quiet down a Marx engine and don’t mind losing reverse.
 Maybe, like me, you found a Marx engine with a missing reverse unit and you want to get it running again.
 Or maybe you want to run two diesels back-to-back, which means running one in forward and one in reverse all the time.

 Finally, even though Marx’s reverse unit is pretty reliable, it’s less reliable than the motor.
 A Marx engine is more reliable without a reverse unit than with one.
+If you have a broken or suspect reverse unit, you might want to bypass it to get the motor working again quickly.

 Testing without a reverse unit